brookshelley/brookshelley.github.com/movies.md

 ## 2019 <a name="2019"></a>

+**Avengers:Endgame**

+This was like three movies jammed into one.
+It was fine, but I hope they stop doing the massive super hero stuff for a while.

+**Hagazussa**

+Bizarre and utterly obsessed with liquids.
+Hard to watch, but also beautiful at times.

 **Still Walking**

 A delightful meditation on family.
 I watched an earlier Koreeda movie called [Nobody Knows](https://en.m.wikipedia.org/wiki/Nobody_Knows_(2004_film)) just after college, and it destroyed me.
 I mostly forgot about this director until Shoplifters last year, and damn, I loved that film too.
 I think i only have the emotional wherewithal to watch something he made every few months, but each time I dive into his world, there’s an incredible depth to how he shows the small ways we love and lose each other.
 Also it’s wild to see You-san in an acting role, and not on the Terrace House couch.